DiarmuidOBraonain/SWAPIWebAppUI/README.md

 - Access details for each entity, including properties and related entities.
 - Responsive design for optimal viewing on different devices.

+##Prerequisites
+- Git tools must be installed on your device
+- You must have .NET 7 (or newer) installed
+- Internet connection
+- Trusted SSL certificate to allow the web page to be accessed on your browser

 ## Installation
 To run the application locally, follow these steps: